Haroenv/habit-helper/README.md

 `./habithelper.sh` will print a table of when you've done the thing and when you didn't.
 It will also show a table of two consecutive days.

-`./habithelper.sh
+`./habithelper.sh -i` or `./habithelper.sh --init` will initialise a `data.txt`-file, in which the days worked and days not worked will be stored, as well as the day traking started.

-`./habithelper.sh -a` or `./habithelper --add` will add the current day as one you worked
+`./habithelper.sh -a` or `./habithelper.sh --add` will add the current day as one you worked.

-`./habithelper.sh -r` or `./habithelper --remove` will
+`./habithelper.sh -r` or `./habithelper.sh --remove` will remove the current day as one you worked

 # Screenshots